 I anchored in 5 m depth and let out 30 m of chain.
 After lowering the dinghy I snorkeled to the anchor.
 For the first time this year it was not well set.
 So I re-anchored.
 This time the anchor was well set but after a while Thetis drifted too close to another anchored S/Y. Finally Marko came and handed me a line form a fixed mooring that he assured me was safe.
 I snorkeled and verified this.

 The sky was cloudy and I removed the large tent and opened the small bimini.
 After a light lunch I took a nap inside the main cabin.
-After I woke up I made filtered coffee and looked the MacBook to a signal from the iPad.
+After I woke up I made filtered coffee and locked the MacBook to a signal from the iPad.
 I then did my weekly banking and read the accumulated e-mails.

 At about 5:30 I cleaned the dinghy that had gotten rather dirty.
 Later I had a lot of FaceTime connections: Rozina, Nikos, Byron, Evelyn in D.C., and finally my sister-in-law Ive.
 The problem with the alternator charging while the engine is running is still with me.

 After I had my evening ouzo I went ashore to the Stigma taverna where I had a very tasty dish of veal cooked with many vegetables.

 After I returned to Thetis, I ran the genset.
 The voltage that was below normal and and the current that was above when the motor was running were now were restored back to normal.
 This confirms that most likely the problem was with the alternator.
 At least there were no mosquitoes in my cabin.

 Sunday September 20, 2020, Day 4